telerik/winforms-docs/gridview/rows/adding-and-inserting-rows.md

 # Adding and Inserting Rows

+When **RadGridView** is in unbound mode, you can add new rows to the **Rows** collection.

 ## Adding rows to RadGridView

-Adding new rows in the RadGridView can be achieved via the __Rows__ collection.
-For example if the grid control contains four columns – [GridViewTextBoxColumn]({%slug winforms/gridview/columns/column-types/gridviewtextboxcolumn%}), [GridViewDecimalColumn]({%slug winforms/gridview/columns/column-types/gridviewdecimalcolumn%}), [GridViewDateTimeColumn]({%slug winforms/gridview/columns/column-types/gridviewdatetimecolumn%}) and [GridViewCheckBoxColumn]({%slug winforms/gridview/columns/column-types/gridviewcheckboxcolumn%}) you can add an empty row as follows:
+For example, if the grid control contains four columns – [GridViewTextBoxColumn]({%slug winforms/gridview/columns/column-types/gridviewtextboxcolumn%}), [GridViewDecimalColumn]({%slug winforms/gridview/columns/column-types/gridviewdecimalcolumn%}), [GridViewDateTimeColumn]({%slug winforms/gridview/columns/column-types/gridviewdatetimecolumn%}) and [GridViewCheckBoxColumn]({%slug winforms/gridview/columns/column-types/gridviewcheckboxcolumn%}) you can add an empty row as it is demonstrated in the code snippet below.

-__RadGridView.Rows.AddNew()__ adds an empty row and allows the user to enter a value for each column cells’
+The RadGridView.Rows.__AddNew()__ method adds an empty row and allows the user to enter a value for each column cells’:

+#### Add an empty row

 {{source=..\SamplesCS\GridView\Rows\AddingAndInsertingRows.cs region=addNewRow}}
 {{source=..\SamplesVB\GridView\Rows\AddingAndInsertingRows.vb region=addNewRow}}